 The client shall find the matching row in the timeline/orderline table of a requesting (sub)segment according to clause 7.

-The client shall find the corresponding value for each key listed in the SBD descriptor for the matching row, and build the query with the order of keys defined in the SBD descriptor according to clauses 6 and 7.
+The client shall find the corresponding value for each key listed in the SBD descriptor for the matching row, replaces the host, path and port of the segment URL if requested, and build the query with the order of keys defined in the SBD descriptor according to clauses 6 and 7.

-The client shall calculate the query for the matching row, build the query string, and add it to the segment request according to clause 6.
+The client shall calculate the URL host, path and port, and the query for the matching row, build the URL and query string, according to clause 6.

 Change 8: Replace 7.2.2 with

-Inputs: @keys, (sub)segment EPT/(sub)segment number
+Inputs: @keys, (sub)segment EPT/(sub)segment time/number, segment/subsegment URL

 Output: string q